unhcr-americas/ageingonthemove/README.md

 When selecting pictures for a report, as pointed in the report: [Aid recipients call for more dignity and diversity in INGO campaigns](https://www.radiaid.com/aid-recipients-call-for-more-dignity-and-diversity): "_Aid communication still needs to move away from presenting the single story: Why not try to create a sense of hope or provide inspiration to the viewer, instead of primarily provoking feelings of despair?_"

-Practically speaking this implies;
+As advised by the [Global protection cluster](https://www.globalprotectioncluster.org/wp-content/uploads/Protection-Analysis-Update-Template_FINAL.docx), it is key to check appropriateness of images

- * Avoid putting pictures of persons that can be easily recognized.
+ * Avoid individual or close up pictures of people who can be identified.
+ * Avoid pictures of protection actors having a conversation with a group.
+ * Do select pictures of a whole areas (e.g. a whole camp or settlement, or pictures where people cannot be identified,
+ * Do select pictures of protection actors in action to show the work done – include a caption that explains the work being done, to achieve better protection or reduce risks.

- * If the pictures you have includes persons that can be recognized, do not include those that present the person in a state of despair.
+In addition, If the pictures you have includes persons that can be recognized, do not include those that present the person in a state of despair.
 An emotional state of despair can easily be conveyed by pictures that do not include recognizable faces.

 #### First resize them